-In the MLS method, we used 1000 times of the generating initial solutions as end condition.
-We decided the weighting factor of $\alpha = 1.5 \times 10^2$, $\beta = 5 \times 10^{-4}$, and $\gamma = 7.5 \times 10^{-1}$ by trial and error.
+In the MLS method, we used 500 times of the generating initial solutions as end condition.
+We decided the weighting factor of $\alpha = 1.5 \times 10^2$ , $\beta = 5 \times 10^{-4}$ , and $\gamma = 7.5 \times 10^{-1}$ by trial and error.

-Fig. 9 shows the availability of n-simultaneous pickup using the best results of each iteration of the initial solution, and each result is the average of five times of the MLS with changing the random number sequence we used.
+Figure 9 shows the availability of n-simultaneous pickup using the best results of each iteration of the initial solution, and each result is the average of five times of the MLS with changing the random number sequence we used.
 In the beginning of the iterations, the 6-simultaneous pickups are relatively rare rather than the other ones.
-As the iterations progressed, our method found better solutions for the 6simultaneous pickups, and finally it output the best solution which had the 6-simultaneous pickups accounted for 40 % of total pickups.
-The experimental results in Fig.10 shows an assembly time of five runs on the assembly data set (AD) we generated as follows:
+It means that the initial solutions which had scattered feeders caused a difficulty of larger simultaneous pickups.
+As the iterations progressed, our method found better solutions for the 6-simultaneous pickups, and finally it output the best solution which had the 6-simultaneous pickups accounted for 35 % of total pickups.

+The experimental results in Table 2 shows five different assembly times calculated using assembly data sets (AD) we generated as follows:

-- AD1: Data by our proposed method, - AD2: Data by changing simultaneous pickup into single
+- AD1: Data by our proposed method, - AD2: Data by changing simultaneous pickup into single pickup with AD1, - AD3: Data by our proposed method with setting $\beta =$